When my doula got to my place at 8pm, I was holding onto my husband.

 I could feel my contractions gaining strength.
 I lost track of time.
 It felt like I was only in the bath for about 20 minutes.
 Later I realized it had been more than two hours.

-I told my doula when she arrived that I wanted the epidural.
+y doula when she arrived that I wanted the epidural.
 I had been laboring for about six hours without her already, and I had been alone with my thoughts and fears.

 I told myself that if the pain were to get much worse – and based on the timelines I had read about, I was only in the very beginning of labor, so obviously, I figured, my pain threshold was pretty low – that I wouldn’t be able to push my daughter out without inflicting major trauma on myself.